kumar1983/html5videoplayer/wphtml5player/readme.txt

 After doing this, perform a hard refresh with Firefox (Ctrl+F5).

+= Any plans for the setting panel? =
+It better to have the settings theme specific rather then global, never know what settings will break the theme or won't, so sorry no plans!

+= What the default attributes for video and audio? = The default for video is `controls preload="none"`.
+The default for audio is `controls`.

+= Is there a way to override the default attributes for video and audio? = Yes, the following examples below will override the default attributes.

+`<?php if(function_exists("html5player_videoParam")) {
+	html5player_videoParam('controls preload="none"');
+}
+if(function_exists("html5player_audioParam")) {
+	html5player_audioParam('controls');
+}
+?>`

+Place the code on top of `header.php` template of your selected theme.

+Note: The attribtues `src`, `poster`, `width` and `height` are already covered by the syntax, therefore no need to add them, there also no need to add `type` neither as that covered as well.

 == Screenshots ==
 None

 == Changelog ==

+= 0.9.4 =
+* Added ability to override default attributes of video or audio.

 = 0.9.3 =
 * Disabled SWFObject by default, as it was found to causes issues with some